-If your child comes home with bruises or injuries that are not linked to the regular rambunctiousness of a child; then it’s time to get concerned.
-Yes, it’s possible that he fell down on the playground; but it’s also possible that he was pushed down by a bully and is scared to tell you about it.
+You should probably be concerned If your child comes home with bruises or injuries that are not explainable.
+While it is possible that he fell down on the playground; it is also possible that he was pushed down by a bully and is scared to tell you about it.

 The shame and embarrassment that can accompany being bullied are often enough to keep children quiet about their troubles.
 This is especially if they are afraid that they will be subjected to retribution for tattling.

-There are many potential signs that your child is being bullied, It is important for you to be patient with your child.
+There are many potential signs that your child is being bullied.
+And It is important for you to be patient with your child.
 And let him know that you are on his side and that you will find a solution to the problem together.

 Read Also: How to Bully Proof Your Child